ros-controls/ros2_control/README.md

 This package is a part of the ros2_control framework.
 For more, please check the [documentation](https://control.ros.org/).

+## Contributing
+As an open-source project, we welcome each contributor, regardless of their background and experience.
+Pick a [PR](https://github.com/ros-controls/ros2_control/pulls) and review it, or [create your own](https://github.com/ros-controls/ros2_control/contribute)!
+If you are new to the project, please read the [contributing guide](https://control.ros.org/rolling/doc/contributing/contributing.html) for more information on how to get started.
+We are happy to help you with your first contribution.

 ## Build status
 ROS2 Distro | Branch | Build status | Documentation | Released packages